 This course is intended to introduce the student to the concepts of current procedural coding.
 Through guided instruction and practical experience, students will learn how to apply and where to locate the guidelines for assigning correct procedural codes to physician documentation.
 At the end of the course, the student should be able to appropriately code procedure codes to the medical record as well as assign any modifiers using the CPT book and concepts learned.
-Offered: Fall permits: Degree or Certificate: AAS, AGS, and Certificates where applicable.
-General Education -- Not Applicable
+Offered: Fall

 Prerequisites: MDT.100 with a minimum grade of C or instructor approval.
-Applicable toward graduation at Sandburg where program structure
+Applicable toward graduation at Sandburg where program structure permits: